sgsbucket/animan-doc/docs/animan/resource.md

 A Resource is an asset definition that helps Animan manage images, sounds, and animation.

-Every Resource belongs to ONE "[Resource Category](category.md)".
+Every Resource belongs to ONE [Resource Category](category.md).
 A Resource Category sets the default file format(s) for that Resource and what Work Stages the Resource must go through.

 ## Page Content